Jamelkol/start/README.md

 # start
-## startup repository intended for learning
+## Startup repository intended for learning
 This is an example to show how to work with Git and Github.